lefterisALEX/kickstart-selfhosted-pages/docs/index.md

 # Introduction

-A fully automated (and opiniated) way to deploy and manage your selfhosted services in Hetzner using Docker Compose and Terraform.
+A fully automated xkn(and opiniated) way to deploy and manage your selfhosted services in Hetzner using Docker Compose and Terraform.
 This setup might be suitable for people that they:
  - want to deploy their self hosted services in a VPS accessible via VPN and not in a home server.
  - want to use the selfhosted services hobby as a way to learn IAC terraform/terragrunt